 - you need to continue paying your bills.
 Think about setting up a direct debit so it’s done automatically

 If you get benefits, tell the Department of Work and Pensions (DWP) - or the Social Security Agency (SSA) if you are in Northern Ireland.

-Tell your local authority if you get Housing Benefit or pay Council Tax (as you may qualify for a reduction).
+Tell your local authority if you get Housing Benefit or pay Council Tax because you may qualify for a reduction.

 If you don’t tell the agency dealing with your benefits, they may continue paying you and you may end up owing money.